lumina-desktop/lumina/README.md

 =====

 The Lumina Desktop Environment is a lightweight system interface that is designed for use on any Unix-like operating system.
 It takes a plugin-based approach, allowing the entire interface to be assembled/arranged by each individual user as desired, with a system-wide default layout which can be setup by the system administrator.
 This allows every system (or user session) to be designed to maximize the individual user's productivity.

+Supported operating systems include (but are not limited to):
+ * BSD: TrueOS, FreeBSD, OpenBSD, NetBSD, DragonflyBSD, GNU/kFreeBSD
+ * Linux: Gentoo, Debian, "Generic" Linux (including Arch, Ubuntu, and more)

 Latest Versions <a name="latestversions"></a>
 ----